 Leadership for a Changing World

 Develop self-awareness and leadership skills needed to become a sustainability leader.
 Through an examination of industry leaders' principles, values, and best practices across various sectors, students gain insights into creating and deploying cleantech and sustainability solutions.
-The performance and practices of successful local and international business leaders are evaluated.
+The performance and practices of successful business and environmental leaders are evaluated.
 Students apply acquired knowledge and skills, and gain experience leading teams.

 Credit Value:3